-Generally, the Issuer may be subject to various conflicts of interest because of the fact that the Trustees and senior officers of the Issuer, senior officers of the Asset Manager and senior officers of the Property Manager and the senior officers of the General Partner are engaged in a wide range of real estate and other business activities.
-The Issuer may become involved in transactions which conflict with the interests of the foregoing.
+Generally, the Trust may be subject to various conflicts of interest because of the fact that the Trustees and senior officers of the Trust, senior officers of Equiton Partners and the senior officers of the General Partner are engaged in a wide range of real estate and other business activities.
+The Trust may become involved in transactions which conflict with the interests of the foregoing.

-The Trustees may from time to time deal with persons, firms, institutions or corporations with which the Issuer may be dealing, or which may be seeking investments similar to those desired by the Issuer.
-The interests of these persons could conflict with those of the Issuer.
-In addition, from time to time, these persons may be competing with the Issuer for available investment opportunities.
-Conflicts may also exist due to the fact that certain Trustees and officers of the Issuer will be affiliated with the Asset Manager.
+The Trustees may from time to time deal with persons, firms, institutions or corporations with which the Trust may be dealing, or which may be seeking investments similar to those desired by the Trust.
+The interests of these persons could conflict with those of the Trust.
+In addition, from time to time, these persons may be competing with the Trust for available investment opportunities.
+Conflicts may also exist due to the fact that certain Trustees and officers of the Trust will be affiliated with Equiton Partners.

-Specifically, Equiton Partners, the Asset Manager and Property Manager, operates continuing businesses which may lead to conflicts of interest between the Equiton Partners and Partnership.
+Specifically, Equiton Partners, the Asset Manager and Property Manager, operates continuing businesses which may lead to conflicts of interest between Equiton Partners and the Partnership.
 The Partnership may not be able to resolve any such conflicts, and, even if it does, the resolution may be less favourable to the Partnership than if it were dealing with a party that was not a significant holder of an interest in the Partnership.
 The agreements that the Partnership entered into with the Equiton Partners may be amended upon agreement between the parties, subject to Applicable Laws.
-Because of Equiton Partners' significant holdings and influence over the Partnership, the Partnership may not have the leverage to negotiate any required amendments to these agreements on terms as favourable to the Partnership as those the Partnership would negotiate with a party that was not a significant holder of an interest or influence in the Partnership.
+Because of Equiton Partners' significant holdings and influence over the Partnership, the Partnership may not have the leverage to negotiate any required amendments to these agreements on terms as favourable to the Partnership as those the Partnership.
 Equiton Partners is engaged in a wide range of real estate and other business activities and may be involved in real estate transactions that do not satisfy the Partnership's investment criteria.
-Such transactions could include real estate transactions that are not accretive to the Partnership, transactions which involve significant capital expenditure in order to reposition a Property, and transactions which may be considered too small.
+Such transactions could include real estate transactions that are not accretive to the Partnership, transactions which involve significant capital expenditures for the Partnership, and transactions which may be considered too small.